Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ---

 ### 🔵 3.
 Customer Order
 The Customer Order table records all orders placed by customers.
 Each order is uniquely identified using OrderID, which links directly to a specific customer via CustomerID.
 The OrderDate captures when the order was placed, enabling time-based tracking and analysis.
-The OrderStatus field helps track order progress, moving through stages like Pending, Shipped, Delivered, or Canceled.
+The OrderStatus column helps track order progress, moving through stages like Pending, Shipped, Delivered, or Canceled.
 The OrderTotal calculates the total price of all items in the order, ensuring accurate billing.
 This table plays a vital role in tracking sales transactions and managing the order fulfillment process efficiently.

 | **Columns Name** | **Data Type**         | **Description**                                       |
 | -------------- | --------------------- | ----------------------------------------------------- |